10 Best Cheap Ski Resorts in Colorado, 2024/25

 Sunlight is an excellent family ski resort.
 The ski school offers many combos, including the Learn to Shine program, one of the cheapest ways to get your kids skiing.

 The deals here extend off the mountain as well.
 Nearby, Glenwood Springs offers a wide variety of budget and mid-range accommodation options.
 Dining in town is also affordable, as you won't be paying ski-town prices; you'll just pay what the locals pay.
-And Glenwood Springs is fun town with plenty of things to do when you're not skiing.
+And Glenwood Springs is a fun town with plenty of things to do when you're not skiing.

 The incredible natural hot springs, available at two locations in town, will soothe your tired muscles and get you back on the slopes in no time.